 Graphic Design.
 The Graphic Design program educates and develops students for both the graphic design profession and graduate work.
 The goal of the faculty is to offer the best graphic design education, allowing the graduating student every option available.
 Studio classroom projects are planned to strengthen and refine students' proficiency in the language, process, and technical aspects of the profession.
 Projects are intended to help students think critically, both as individuals and as members of a group.
-Students opting for the profession can expect to work in the areas of ad design, brand identity, broadcast graphics, corporate identity, environmental graphics, informational graphics, inhouse corporate design, museum informational design, publication design, Web site design, and others.
+Students opting for the profession can expect to work in the areas of advertising design, brand identity, broadcast graphics, corporate identity, environmental graphics, informational graphics, inhouse corporate design, museum informational design, publication design, and Web site design.
 Students pursuing graduate studies can expect to be equally well prepared with critical and analytical thinking skills coupled with a diversified portfolio.
 The program is dedicated to a comprehensive education in graphic design as it relates to the changing communication standards of today and in the future.

 Industrial Design.
-The program in Industrial Design prepares creative individuals to design objects routinely used by people on a daily basis.
-The industrial design profession serves the needs of both manufacturers and consumers by developing products that are attractive, useful, safe, convenient, and comfortable to use.
-The designer's special talents and skills include an aesthetic sense, knowledge of materials and processes, and an understanding of the physical and psychological needs of the user.
-Designers often serve as a catalyst among management, marketing, and engineering staffs.
+The program in Industrial Design prepares creative individuals to design objects used by people on a daily basis.
+The industrial design profession serves the needs of consumers and manufacturers by developing products that are attractive, useful, safe, convenient, and comfortable to use.
+The designer's special talents and skills include a sense of the aesthetic, knowledge of materials and processes, and an understanding of the physical and psychological needs of the user.
+Designers often serve as a catalyst among management, marketing, and engineering.

-Through studio projects, students learn to visualize ideas and communicate them to others and to refine skills in freehand sketching, computer-aided design, and model making.
+By way of studio projects, students learn to visualize ideas, to communicate them to others, and to refine their skills in freehand sketching, computer-aided design, and model making.
 Assignments are a balance of conceptual aspects and practical techniques.
 Typical projects include electronics, toys, furniture, sports equipment, and packaging.
-Stress is placed on the role of the designer in a team effort.
+Focus is placed on the role of the designer as a member of a team.
 Third-year students perform internships in a large corporation or in a consulting design agency.

 Interior Design.
-The program in Interior Design is accredited by the Foundation for Interior Design Education Research (FIDER), the national accrediting agency.
+The program in Interior Design is accredited by the Foundation for Interior Design Education Research, the national accrediting agency.
 The five-year curriculum emphasizes design process, technical skill development, problem solving, and the management skills needed to work in collaboration with the allied design professions.
 The goal of interior design is to create high-quality environments for human use.